 Your 30s Hormone Balancing Diet

 Women may start to experience perimenopause, producing less estrogen and progesterone, and unbalancing melatonin release, in addition to irregular menstrual cycles, night sweats, hot flashes, hunger spikes, and even high cholesterol.
 Men, on the other hand, may experience andropause an age-related decrease in the testosterone hormone.
-Both can benefit from hormone balancing diet adjustments.
+Both may benefit from hormone balancing diet adjustments.

 The difference between perimenopause, menopause, and andropause is that the hormone levels drop suddenly and fast in women while going down gradually in men.

-The golden years begin and you may think you don’t need a hormone balancing diet, but women may be in full menopause at this stage, while men may feel the complete effects of andropause.
+The golden years begin and you may think you don’t need a hormone-balancing diet, but women may be in full menopause at this stage, while men may feel the complete effects of andropause.
 Skin starts to show spots, more pronounced wrinkles, become thinner and lose fat, turning drier and less elastic.

 The decrease or absence of estrogen in women may lead to incontinence, cystitis, UTIs, and more.
 Thyroid activity slows down triggering more weight gain than ever, fatigue, hair loss, and body aches - since the thyroid is the body’s metabolism master gland.